CaptainHottub/macro_keyboard/readme.md

 This is my macro keyboard project.
 It uses a Python script that acts as a driver.

+Hi UBCV, if  you were wondering, this is one of Taylor McLaughlin's git hub repositories.

+As of December 19th, 2023, I have designed and ordered a new PCB for my Macro

 It receives text from the microcontroller over USB serial and it executes macros and some more complex stuff.

 I'm doing this instead of using QMK or having the microcontroller send keystrokes because it allows me to do some more complex things.